cca/moodle_cli/additionalhtml/readme.md

 `additionalhtmlfooter` is the spot for JavaScript.
 Note that code loaded here happens before jQuery or require.js are loaded, so we are pretty much forced to run a `setInterval` loop to wait for other resources to be available if we need them.

 The npm script `npm run js` will run a gulp build process over all the .js files in this directory, copy them to your clipboard, and open the appropriate Moodle settings page for you to paste into.
+You'll need to `npm install` the dependencies to do this.
+Also note that, since all these scripts are concatenated together, syntax errors can be generated—to be safe, end each file in a semicolon if appropriate, to prevent the already-minified ga.js file from looking like a function call.

 I suspect we will not find a use for `topofbody` but it's possible that that settings could be used for warnings or announcements.